0brain/nbu_privat_currency_sale/README.md

 #   {'bank': 'PrivatBank', 'date': '23.04.2020', 'currency': 'USD', 'rate': 27.25}
 # ]
 ```
-5. Return sale rate information about all currency from National Bank of Ukraine and from PrivatBank in certain date range filtered by 'currency' key value and grouped by 'bank'.
+5. Return sale rate information about all currency from National Bank of Ukraine and from PrivatBank in certain date range filtered by 'currency' key value and grouped by 'bank':
 ```commandline
 from datetime import datetime
 from nbu_privat_currency_sale import nbu_privat_currency_info_in_date_range, filter_by_currency_name, \